 This is one of the favorite expeditions of wildlife photographers and videographers from all around the world.

 The visibility in Guadalupe Island is often more than 100’ and the water temperature averages between 65F-70F.
 This 5 day expedition is a perfect adventure getaway, feel the adrenaline and discover why Guadalupe island is one of the best dive spots in the world.

-We operate two 4-person cages using a proprietary swivel system which hooks to our swim platform making it very easy and safe to get in and out of our cages even in rough weather.
-We also pioneered submersible cages at Guadalupe and operate a 3-person submersible cage to 30 feet.
+In Solmar V, we operate two 4-person cages using a proprietary swivel system, which hooks to our swim platform making it very easy and safe to get in and out of our cages even in rough weather.
+We also pioneered submersible cages at Guadalupe Island and operate a 3-person submersible cage to 30 feet.